tanelsokolov/k8m/testimine.md

 Node CPU usage exceeds 80% for more than 5 minutes stress-ng --cpu 4 --timeout 3360s

+Alert is created for node memory usage exceeding 90% for more than 5 minutes

 Node available disk space falls below 20% sudo mount -t tmpfs -o size=100M tmpfs /mnt/testdisk